Anoia/option-type-csharp-example/README.md

 ![Diagram of license logic](option-example.png)

-When we follow the 'happy path' the logic is quite simple: Return the stored activation.
-The problem is, that there a quite a few steps on the way that might fail and that need to be handled.
+When we follow the 'happy path' the logic is quite simple.
+The problem is that there a quite a few steps on the way that might fail and need to be handled.

 ### Implementation using null

 Here's the code for an implementation without using the Optional library.
 Yeah, it's long.
 Lots of null checks that clutter up the code and make it hard to see what's actually happening.
 Error handling is also difficult.

-* error property  //TODO
+And I only hope the caller of `GetActivation` will remember to check the return value for null!

-You don't need to read the whole thing in detail, just note how incredibly long and cluttered it is.
+You don't need to read the whole thing in detail, just note how incredibly long and complicated it is.

 ```csharp
 public Activation GetActivation()